 - Each fraternity house will have a monthly fire and health and safety inspection conducted by Environmental Health and Safety and the Office of Sorority and Fraternity Life. - Organizations found to be out of compliance with any fire safety policies will receive a documented policy violation notice.
-Continued non-compliance will result in a referral to Student Conduct and Community Standards. - Enhanced fire and safety guidelines for each facility developed by Environmental Health and Safety will be introduced during the 2022-2023 academic year. - House Directors, House Corporations, and undergraduate House Managers will receive training provided by Environmental Health and Safety during the 2022-2023 academic year. - Phi Sigma Kappa will be subleasing to Beta Upsilon Chi. - Delta Tau Delta will be subleasing to Beta Theta Pi. - Alpha Tau Omega will be subleasing to Phi Delta Theta.
+Continued non-compliance will result in a referral to Student Conduct and Community Standards. - Phi Sigma Kappa will be subleasing to Beta Upsilon Chi. - Delta Tau Delta will be subleasing to Beta Theta Pi. - Alpha Tau Omega will be subleasing to Phi Delta Theta. - Sigma Phi Epsilon will be subleasing to Phi Kappa Tau.